mercuri0/attiny_433_prefilter/README.md

 ###Pinout:

-the first schematic protects your raspberry a little bit more, if you think it's needed use this one, i use the second one.
+the first schematic protects your raspberry a little bit more, if you think it's needed use this one, i use the second one without resistors. if you want you can even power the attiny with 3.3V, it works, but i think the timing is less accurate.
 	![Schematic](schematic_git.png "Schematic")
 	![Minimalistic schematic](schematic_minimal_git.png "Minimalistic schematic")